 Uber acquired a commercial insurance policy a few years after its start.
 This policy covered up to $1 million in damages per incident when an Uber driver picks someone up and drops them back off.
-This includes an underinsured/uninsured motorist coverage in case your Uber was hit by another driver without insurance.
+This includes underinsured/uninsured motorist coverage in case your Uber was hit by another driver without insurance.
 Lyft has the same kind of policy.
 After you accept a ride, you’re covered up to $1 million from the time you match with a driver to the time you get dropped off.

 If your injuries exceed $1 million, Uber will not cover it.
 In these cases, you could attempt to sue Uber for the remaining amount, particularly if the driver has insufficient funds to cover the costs of your care.
 A debilitating injury could cost someone more than $1 million over the course of his or her lifetime.
-Uber and Lyft insurance wouldn’t be enough.
+In such cases, Uber and Lyft insurance wouldn’t be enough.